Long menstrual cycle: why does it last longer?

 What are the effects of a long menstrual cycle on the body?

-periods irregular
+Irregular periods

 Impact on fertility

-How to treat a long menstrual cycle
+How to treat a long menstrual cycle?

-In the event of a long menstrual cycle, or a sudden change in your menstrual cycle and its length, you should consult a health professional (doctor, midwife or gynecologist).
-He or she will be able to help you find the cause of this ovulation disorder or delay by carrying out a number of tests (ultrasound scan, hormone test, etc.).
+In the event of a long menstrual cycle, or a sudden change in your menstrual cycle and its length, you should consult a healthcare professional (doctor, midwife or gynecologist).
+He or she can help you find the cause of this ovulation disorder or delay by carrying out a number of tests (ultrasound scan, hormone test, etc.).

-Long menstrual cycle FAQs
+Long menstrual cycle FAQ

 Is it possible to have a 45-day menstrual cycle?